shorepine/tulipcc/README.md

 ```

 ### Graphics system

-The Tulip GPU consists of 3 subsystems:
+The Tulip GPU consists of 3 subsystems, in drawing order:
  * A bitmap graphics plane (BG) (default size: 1280x750), with scrolling x- and y- speed registers.
 Drawing shape primitives draw to the BG.
- * A text frame buffer (TFB) that draws 8x12 fixed width text on top, with 256 colors
+ * A text frame buffer (TFB) that draws 8x12 fixed width text on top of the BG, with 256 colors
- * A sprite layer on top of the TFB
+ * A sprite layer on top of the TFB (which is on top of the BG)

 The Tulip GPU runs at a fixed FPS depending on the resolution and display clock.
 You can change the display clock but will limit the amount of room for sprites and text tiles per line.

 Some example display clocks and resolutions:

 | H_RES   | V_RES   | Clock  |  FPS   | H_RES   | V_RES   | Clock  |  FPS   |